 The human memory is notoriously fallible.
 While we might think we remember things accurately, the reality is that most people can’t recall details as well as they think.
 For example, you probably remember what you ate for lunch yesterday, but when you try to remember what you ate last Tuesday, chances are your memory will come up short.

 There are exceptions, of course, and some people have better memories than others.
 Additionally, strong memories, such as those that occur during trauma or a significant event, can become more deeply encoded in the brain.
 For example, if you attended a work conference last Tuesday, you might remember what you had for lunch because it was a specific circumstance outside of your ordinary daily routine.

 Despite these exceptions, however, memories just aren’t that reliable.
 According to the California Innocence Project, up to 1 in 4 witness identifications are incorrect, which means that up to 25 percent of all witness identifications are wrong.

 As the Innocence Project explains, identification mistakes can happen for a number of reasons, including the high rates of stress a person experiences when they’re the victim of a crime.
 Also, victims of crime tend to focus more on weapons rather than the person committing the offense.
 Studies also show that the human brain will reconstruct an event with inaccurate details because the brain automatically substitutes an inaccurate memory when it can’t recall what actually happened.

-If you’re facing criminal charges in Dallas, or have been falsely identified as a criminal suspect in a police lineup, call the criminal defense attorneys at the Law Office of Broden & Mickelsen in Dallas.
+If you’re facing criminal charges in Dallas, or have been falsely identified as a criminal suspect in a police lineup, call the criminal defense attorneys at the Broden & Mickelsen, LLP in Dallas.
 Their attorneys will take the time to walk you through every step of the process and explain all of your legal options.

 Dallas Best Criminal Defense Lawyers